Implement JWT Authorization

 const csrfTokenInfo = await (await fetch(`https://${tenantDomain}/api/v1/csrf-token?qlik-web-integration-id=${qlikWebIntegrationId}`,{credentials: "include",headers: {"Qlik-Web-Integration-ID": qlikWebIntegrationId}}));

-The code requires the double use of await
+The code requires the double use of await to ensure the

 browser completes the preflight request to the csrf-token endpoint and the